hjwp/marriage-figaro-norway/act4.md

 gli die' un appuntamento
 che a Figaro non piace.

-> Seems Susanna's got a
+> Susanna's got a
+> special meeting
-> special meeting with the boss
+> with the boss and
-> and Figaro doesn't like it.
+> Figaro doesn't like it.

     Ser ut som om Susanna
     har et spesielt møte med sjefen